Digilent/Eclypse-Z7-HW/README.md

 For more information on the Eclypse Z7, visit its [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.

-~~For more information on the Zmod ADC 1410, please visit its [Resource Center](https://reference.digilentinc.com/reference/zmod/zmodadc/start) on the Digilent Wiki.~~
+For more information on the ZmodADC1410, please visit its [Resource Center](https://reference.digilentinc.com/reference/zmod/zmodadc/start) on the Digilent Wiki.

 For more information on how our git and project flow is set up, please refer to the [Eclypse Z7 Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git) documentation.